Obtaining a Career as a NAC

 - MDS Essentials Virtual Workshop Series: Perfect for those with minimal experience/training or less than six months experience working with the MDS, this 10-session recorded webinar series will help you become familiar with the MDS and more confident in starting a career in this field.

-- Resident Assessment Coordinator--Certified (RAC-CT®) Certification: Designed to be an advanced-level program, the RAC-CT certification is recommended for those with greater than seven months and a strong working knowledge of the MDS.
+- Resident Assessment Coordinator--Certified (RAC-CT®) Certification: Designed to be an advanced-level program, the RAC-CT certification is recommended for those with greater than seven months experience and a strong working knowledge of the MDS.
 This certification is not recommended for those not confident in their MDS practices or those just entering their role.

 Membership and Support